Triangulated categories of mixed motives: Sheaves with transfers

 \subsubsection{Representable $\qfh$-sheaves}

-\num Let us denote by $\shqfh S$ the category of qfh-sheaves of $\Rc$-modules over $\sft_S$.
-Remark that for an $S$-scheme $X$, the $\Rc$-presheaf represented by $X$ is not a sheaf for the qfh-topology.
+\begin{num} Let us denote by $\shqfh S$ the category of $\qfh$-sheaves of $\Rc$-modules over $\sft/S$.
+Remark that for an $S$-scheme $X$, the $\Rc$-presheaf represented by $X$ is not a sheaf for the $\qfh$-topology.
 We denote the associated sheaf by $\repx \qfh S X$.
 We let $a_{\qfh}$ be the associated $\qfh$-sheaf functor.
 Recall that for any $S$-scheme $X$, the graph functor (\ref{num:graph_functor_sh}) induces a morphism of sheaves